iom/gdidata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package collects cleaned public datasets relating to migration.
+This R package collects cleaned public datasets relating to migration.
+Tables may be called by running `gdidata::dataset_name`.

 ## Datasets